endojs/endo/packages/ses/docs/source/getting-started.md

 `dist/`. `ses.cjs.js` is the CommonJS version of SES, `ses.esm.js` is the ES6 module version, and `ses.umd.js` is the UMD version intended for the browser.

-## Webworkers

-Note that the Realm shim currently requires either the Node.js `vm` module, or a browser's `<iframe>` element (it does `document.createElement('iframe')`), so it won't work in a DOM-less `WebWorker`, `SharedWorker`, or `ServiceWorker`.
-If/when the Realms proposal becomes a standard part of Javascript, these environments ought to have a native `Realm` object available, and SES should work in all of them.